Lydia is currently the Director of Campus Recreation at North Central College.

 In 2018, she became the first Director of Campus Recreation at the college.
 Institutional restructuring due to the pandemic expanded the scope of her work and transitioned her to the Director of Student Activities and Campus Recreation.
 In January of 2022, she moved back to the role of Director of Campus Recreation where she now reports to the Vice President of Student Affairs and Athletics and is being tasked with reshaping how the campus community leads an active, healthy lifestyle through sport, fitness, and play.

-Lydia is responsible for the development and oversight of all programs in campus recreation - including group fitness, intramural sports, club sports, informal recreation, instructional programs, and outdoor adventure programs.
+Lydia is responsible for the development and oversight of all functions within campus recreation (Rec Sports) including group fitness, intramural sports, club sports, informal recreation, instructional programs, and outdoor adventure programs.
 She also provides oversight of the college's club sports teams including the supervision of coaches for both the Cheer & Dance teams.

 In 2015, Pond was the recipient of the Harold R. Wilde Distinguished Service Award, given to an outstanding faculty or staff member each year for going 'above and beyond the call of duty' on campus.